creek-service/multi-module-template/README.md

 1. Click the "Use this template" button on the main page and follow the instructions.
 2. Import the new repo into Coveralls.io
 3. Customise the files in the new repo:
-   1. Replace the `template` repo name with the name of the new project.
+   1. Replace the `multi-module-template` repo name with the name of the new repo.
       Each place is marked with a `ChangeMe` comment.
    2. Replace the [`example`](example) module with the repos first module.
    3. Replace this README.md